FDio/csit/docs/report/introduction/test_scenarios_overview.rst

 physical (performance tests) and virtual environments (functional tests).

-Following list provides a brief overview of test scenarios covered in this report:
+Brief overview of test scenarios covered in this report:

 #. **VPP Performance**: VPP performance tests are executed in physical
    FD.io testbeds, focusing on VPP network data plane performance in